github/docs/content/organizations/managing-git-access-to-your-organizations-repositories/managing-your-organizations-ssh-certificate-authorities.md

 permissions: Organization owners can manage an organization's SSH certificate authorities (CA).
 ---

-You can allow members to access your organization's repositories using SSH certificates you provide by adding an SSH CA to your organization. {% data reusables.organizations.can-require-ssh-cert %} For more information, see "[About SSH certificate authorities](/articles/about-ssh-certificate-authorities)."
+You can allow members to access your organization's repositories using SSH certificates you provide by adding an SSH CA to your organization. {% data reusables.organizations.can-require-ssh-cert %} For more information, see "[AUTOTITLE](/organizations/managing-git-access-to-your-organizations-repositories/about-ssh-certificate-authorities)."

 {% data reusables.organizations.ssh-ca-ghec-only %}